Howie Richmond: Expansion of affiliated publishing companies (1950–1953)

 In September 1950, Richmond formed his third music publishing company, Warwick Music, Inc., affiliated with ASCAP.
 Only a month later, however, Warwick Music, Inc. was renamed Essex Music, Inc. due to the existence of another already existing, unrelated Warwick Music, Inc. music publishing firm.
 In October 1950, he formed his fourth music publishing company, Hollis Music, Inc., which was affiliated with BMI.
-Loring Buzzell, former employee of Irving Mills' Mills Music, Inc., was named Professional Manager in charge of Hollis Music, under Richmond who was General Professional Manager.
+Loring Buzzell, former employee of Irving Mills' Mills Music, Inc., was named professional manager in charge of Hollis Music.
 In December 1950, Richmond co-acquired the music publishing company, Folkways Music Publishers, Inc., with Pete Seeger and other members of The Weavers (credited as Paul Campbell).
-Folkways Music Publishers was tied to BMI and assigned to Professional Manager Peter Kameron (who also managed The Weavers) and West Coast Representative Lucky Wilber.
+Folkways Music Publishers was tied to BMI and assigned to professional manager Peter Kameron (who also managed The Weavers) and West Coast representative Lucky Wilber.